 I hate debates about what makes someone a librarian.
 Is it a Master's degree?
 Your title?
 Your rank?
 Admin, classified, or faculty?
 Whether you sit at a desk, have an office, or work behind a counter?
 Work with the public or behind the scenes?
 I have a lot of thoughts about identity, and I guess… Continue reading Am I still a librarian?

+March 5, 2018 -- Revised and updated from the original post on November 10, 2017.
 A slide deck from EDUCAUSE made the rounds on Twitter last week, with many folks expressing shock about libraries & their involvement (complicity) in learning analytics efforts on higher education campuses.
 But this isn't new.
-Academic librarians have been talking about using library data to prove library value for quite a while.
-Over the past… Continue reading Libraries & learning analytics: A brief history.
+Academic librarians have been… Continue reading Libraries & learning analytics: A brief history.

 Teaching is terrifying.
 It's also exhilarating, fascinating, challenging, and deeply rewarding.
 Making the transition from being a student to being a teacher is a complex process, as evidenced by the questions raised by librarian Nicole Gustavsen on Twitter last week.
 I asked Nicole if she would be interested in having a longer conversation about… Continue reading Teacher identities, empathy, and the beginner’s mind: A conversation with Nicole Gustavsen.

 The Journal of Information Literacy (JIL) and Communications in Information Literacy (CIL) both celebrated 10-year anniversaries this year--something I only figured out through a very confusing conversation with Kevin Seeber wherein I congratulated him on having a book review published in the 10th anniversary issue of JIL (it’s actually published in the 10th-anniversary issue of… Continue reading Celebrating the 10th anniversary of the Journal of Information Literacy.
 (Day 99/100)